 *Source: Association of Fundraising Professionals Annual Fundraising Effectiveness Survey Report

 The core of growth is the ability to build and nurture trust.
 The Four Stages of Trust is the blueprint to guide anyone into a high-trust relationship that creates change and fuels growth.
-The Four Stages of Trust are: Shared Values Shared Vision Assumed Responsibility Always delivering on your promise In an organization, we will assume for the moment that we have established shared values with a customer, and following that we have moved on to discuss and define a shared vision (the V of...Read More »
+The Four Stages of Trust are: Shared Values Shared Vision Assumed Responsibility Always delivering on your promise In an organization, price we will assume for the moment that we have established shared values with a customer, and following that we have moved on to discuss and define a shared vision (t...Read More »

 Values are the ground-zero of decision making.
 We purchase based on what we value.
-We sacrifice time, money and resources to have what we value.
+We sacrifice time, salve money and resources to have what we value.